naponjatusripitak/beautiful-jekyll/_posts/2018-10-10-Democracy.md

 ---
 layout: post
+title: Democracy as a Method
-title: Democracy According to Joseph Schumpeter
+subtitle: Beer Talk by Joseph Schumpeter
 gh-badge: [star, fork, follow]
-tags: [politics]
+tags: [politics, quote of the day]
 ---
 The democratic method is that institutional arrangement for arriving at political decisions in which individuals acquire the power to decide by means of a competitive struggle for the people's vote.
 - Joseph Schumpeter